OathPros/COMP3/source/nav/sidebars.rst

 Sidebars
 ========

-A sidebar list allows different views to be switched between.
-Those views can contain groups of content items, single content items, or sets of controls.
-The sidebar divides the window in two, with content being shown on the opposite pane to the sidebar.
+A sidebar list allows switching between different views.
+In GNOME, the sidebar divides the window in two, with content being shown on the opposite pane to the sidebar.

-Sidebar lists can be used in primary windows, either as a permanent fixture or an element that is shown on demand.
-They can also be used in dialog windows.

-Sidebar lists can be used in conjunction with the :doc:`search </nav/search>` and selection mode design patterns.

 When to use
 -----------

-Use a sidebar list when it is necessary to expose a larger number of views than can be accommodated by a standard :doc:`view switcher </nav/view-switchers>`.
+Use a sidebar list when it is necessary to expose a larger number of views than can be accommodated in a standard :doc:`view switcher </nav/view-switchers>`.
 Sidebar lists also provide a possible alternative to browser-style navigation.
-They have a number of advantages here:

-* When content items have a narrow width, and don’t require an immersive experience.
-A sidebar would be inappropriate for browsing videos for this reason, but is well-suited to contacts.
-* When content items are dynamic.
-For messaging applications, where new content items appear or old ones are updated, a sidebar list provides the ability for someone to view one item while simultaneously being aware of updates to the overall message list.
-* When it is possible to filter a collection of content, and there are a large number of filters.

-Temporary sidebar lists can also be displayed for particular views in your application.
+Sidebars are particularly appropriate when navigating between content which is both dynamic and is suited to a list format.
+Messaging apps are a good example of this.

+The are also suited to contexts where frequent switching back and forth between specific locations is common.

+Sidebars should be avoided for apps which provide rich or immersive content.
+In this situation, the sidebar would be a distraction from application content.

 Guidelines
 ----------